6stringninja/Ascend.Console.Framework/README.md

 below is the requirements.
 Please Don't suck

-# Ascend.Console.Framework - Requirements (although you will get rejected if followed)
+# Ascend.Console.Framework - Requirements
 Example App NOT good enough to get hired at Trek Bikes. https://www.trekbikes.com
+# WARNING (Don't waste more then 10 minutes on this app)
 Ascend Development Exercise
 Simple Application
 Develop a simple console application that allows the user to enter and review sales information.